 - Integrating your shipping software with the software used by the shipping companies

 - Automating workflows to continually track shipping progress and keep the orders moving through the system

 Using these Technology solutions helps you deliver your product reliably with minimal manual activity.
 This helps to keep your customers happy and to improve your operating profit margin.

 Defining and Refining Production Routes

 There are different production processes used in manufacturing plants.
 The type of process depends on the nature of the materials being produced and the variance in product specifications.
 Process types include:

-- Production Line: Suited for high volume manufacturing of a single product or product group, the production line is configured to move the product along a line with stops at stations to perform a specific operation, such as assembly, painting, packaging, etc. This type of production process allows fine tuning with less setup time than other processes, however is less flexible to accommodate change of product produced, and is expensive to set up initially.
+- Production Line: Suited for high volume manufacturing of a single product or product group, the production line is configured to move the product along a line with stops at stations to perform a specific operation, such as assembly, painting, packaging, etc. This type of production process allows fine tuning with less setup time than other processes, however, is less flexible to accommodate a change of product produced, and is expensive to set up initially.

 - Continuous Flow: This is similar to a production line process, except that the entire process must be completed for a given product, and a partial product cannot be stored.
 Examples of products produced in continuous flow include chemicals, pharmaceuticals, and plastics.

 - Custom Manufacturing: This type of process is best for producing a wide range of products using the same equipment.
-The equipment configuration or layout can be modified, as each type of equipment is contained in its own environment, for example dedicated areas such as a welding area, lather shop, packaging area, etc.
+The equipment configuration or layout can be modified, as each type of equipment is contained in its own environment, for example, dedicated areas such as a welding area, lather shop, packaging area, etc.